 You will probably notice that apartments with no credit check are a lot harder to come by.
 There will be far more traditional rental options.

 Final Thoughts on Renting Without a Credit Check

 Landing a lease to an apartment is not easy when you don’t have a credit history.
 If you can improve the landlord’s situation, they are more likely to be willing to see beyond your lack of credit history.
 Landlords are running a business, and having their properties empty can lose them money.
 If you can lower the risks for them, you stand a better chance of getting an apartment when you have no credit or bad credit.

-About the author: The above Real Estate information about renting an apartment or house without credit was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information about renting apartments with no credit check was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
 Bill has helped people move in and out of many Metrowest towns for the last 34+ years.